Maida Vale tube station: Transport links

-Bus routes 16, 98 and 332, and Night Bus routes N16 and N98 serve Maida Vale road, a short distance to the north-east.
+Bus routes 16 and 98, and Night Bus routes N32 and N98 serve Maida Vale road, a short distance to the north-east.

 In popular culture

 The station surface building and the distinctive staircase mosaics feature in Alfred Hitchcock's 1927 film Downhill, as well as the 1983 film Runners, written by Stephen Poliakoff.
 Both films feature shots down the escalators, those in the earlier production being the original wooden versions.

 The exterior was used for a scene in the 1974 film adaptation of the popular British television situation comedy Man About the House.

 A scene shot at platform level—complete with arriving train—appears in the video for The Chemical Brothers' single Believe (2005).

 Maida Vale tube station also features in a montage of scenes in the 2013 Richard Curtis film About Time, where the two main characters enter and leave the different platforms via the escalators.

-In the 2014 film Paddington, the exterior was used to depict the fictional 'Westbourne Oak' station, with interior scenes filmed at nearby St John's Wood Station.
+In the 2014 film Paddington, the exterior was used to depict the fictional 'Westbourne Oak' station, an amalgamation of the nearby Westbourne Park and Royal Oak stations.
+Interior scenes filmed at nearby St John's Wood Station.